-LeBron James: Lakers Need to Stop Being Comfortable with Losing
+LeBron James: Lakers Need to Stop Being 'Comfortable with Losing'

-The Los Angeles Lakers fell to 29-30 after they lost 128-115 Saturday to the host New Orleans Pelicans, who were without All-Star big man Anthony Davis.
+The Los Angeles Lakers fell to 29-30 when they lost 128-115 on Saturday to the host New Orleans Pelicans, who were without six-time All-Star big man Anthony Davis.

-After the game, Lakers forward LeBron James spoke to the media and noted how the team needs to be "comfortable with being uncomfortable" (via Christian Rivas of Silver Screen and Roll):
+After the game, Lakers forward LeBron James noted how the team needs to be "comfortable with being uncomfortable" (via Christian Rivas of Silver Screen and Roll):

 "How many know what's at stake if you've never been there? ...
 When you've never been there or know what it takes to actually shoot for something like that, sometimes you're afraid to get uncomfortable.
 You've got to be comfortable with being uncomfortable.